scrapy/scrapy/docs/topics/items.rst

 See :mod:`copy` for more information.

-To create a shallow copy of an item, you can either call :meth:`~scrapy.item.Item.copy` on an existing item (``product2 = product.copy()``) or instantiate your item class from an existing item (``product2 = Product(product)``).
+To create a shallow copy of an item, you can either call :meth:`~scrapy.Item.copy` on an existing item (``product2 = product.copy()``) or instantiate your item class from an existing item (``product2 = Product(product)``).

-To create a deep copy, call :meth:`~scrapy.item.Item.deepcopy` instead (``product2 = product.deepcopy()``).
+To create a deep copy, call :meth:`~scrapy.Item.deepcopy` instead (``product2 = product.deepcopy()``).